sbcs-informatics/sbcs-informatics.github.io/1_7_dealing_with_compressed_files.md

 ### `tar`
 Use the `tar` command to create, and extract, archives of folders.

-`tar directory/ > directory.tar`
+`tar -c directory/ > directory.tar`

+`-c` is for create.
 This creates a new file called `directory.tar` but the original directory is still there.
 You can now remove the directory.

 ### `gzip`
 Gzip is the go-to program to use for compressing files on any Unix system.
 Here is how simple it is to use: